The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

 \subsection{Crystalline $^{70}$Ge:Ga}

-The next question to answer is: Might the inconsistencies of the augmented power law approximations of $\sigma(T)$ close to the MIT be specific only to heavily doped Si?
-This is not the case, as our Fig.\ \ref{watanabe} demonstrates.
-It presents $w(T, n = {\rm const.})$ curves for $^{70}$Ge:Ga, obtained from data by Watanabe {\it et al.}, published in Ref.\ \onlinecite{Wata.etal.98}; for details see caption of Fig.\ \ref{watanabe}.
-In this very careful investigation, the authors used neutron transmutation for doping to achieve a high degree of homogeneity.\cite{Wata.etal.98} They applied a two-step irradiation process to fine-tune the concentration of the Ga acceptors close to the MIT.\cite{Wata.etal.98}
+The next question to answer is: Might the inconsistencies of the augmented power law approximations of $\sigma(T)$ close to the MIT which were pointed out in the previous subsections be specific only to heavily doped Si?

+This is not the case as our Figure \ref{watanabe} shows.
+For six $^{70}$Ge:Ga samples with different values of the Ga acceptor concentration, $n$, it presents $w(T, n = {\rm const.})$ curves which we obtained from data by Watanabe et al.\ published in Ref.\ \onlinecite{Wata.etal.98}; for details see caption of Figure \ref{watanabe}.
+These authors used an elaborate sample preparation technique based on neutron transmutation for doping to achieve a high degree of homogeneity;\cite{Wata.etal.98} for an earlier MIT study utilizing this technology, see Ref.\ \onlinecite{Zabr.Zino}.
+Moreover, they applied a two-step irradiation process in order to fine-tune the concentration of Ga acceptors close to the MIT.\cite{Wata.etal.98}